 One of the main goals of our research is to determine whether SOE board member changes happen due to certain political reasons and not due to poor SOE performance.
 In our context elections represent a specific event that does not happen at the same point in time in all countries within our sample.
-Therefore, we can construct a treatment group that encompasses SOEs in the country with elections in year t, which we match with a control group that encompasses SOEs in the country that do not have elections in the year t.
-With DID we can then determine whether a difference between board member changes within treatment and control group is higher or lower in election and postelection year.
+Therefore, we can construct a treatment group that encompasses SOEs in the country with elections in year t, which we match with a control group that encompasses SOEs in the determine whether a difference between board member changes within treatment and control group is higher or lower in election and postelection year.